 Early Origins of the Linforth family

-Norfolk where the name was first found.
+The surname Linforth was first found in Buckinghamshire.
 They claim descent as a tenant of the lands of Lynford, held by Stanard, a Norman noble, from Roger Bigod who was recorded in the Domesday Book census of 1086.
-CITATION[CLOSE]

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) Today, Linford Manor is an old manor house that has been converted into a recording studio complex in Great Linford, Milton Keynes, England.
+Today, Linford Manor is an old manor house that has been converted into a recording studio complex in Great Linford, Milton Keynes, England.
 Little Linford is a village in the county of Buckinghamshire, England.
 The name literally means 'ford where maple trees grow' derived from the Old English hlyn + ford The Hampshire Linford was the Anglo-Saxon Lindford.

 Early History of the Linforth family